A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Introduction

 Despite their differences in wavefunction representation, both categories of methods ultimately rely on step-by-step time propagation using numerical integrators, such as Runge-Kutta integrators or Magnus/exponential propagators for grid-based solvers, and orbital/parameter propagation for quantum-chemistry approaches.
 As a result, numerical errors accumulate over time and can severely degrade accuracy in long-time simulations.

 In recent years, machine learning-based approaches have emerged as promising alternatives.
-Neural-network quantum Monte Carlo (NN-QMC) methods have demonstrated impressive performance in solving the time-independent Schrödinger equation (TISE), especially in modeling ground-state wavefunctions of fermionic systems.
-By designing neural network ansätze that incorporate physical constraints---such as permutation antisymmetry---researchers have achieved unprecedented accuracy in large-scale, strongly correlated electron systems~\cite{han2019solving, pfau2020ab, hermann2020deep, hermann2023ab, entwistle2023electronic, pfau2024accurate}.
+Neural-network quantum Monte Carlo (NN-QMC) methods based on the variational principle have demonstrated impressive performance in solving the time-independent Schrödinger equation (TISE), especially in modeling ground-state wavefunctions of fermionic systems.
+By designing neural network ans\"{a}tze that incorporate physical constraints---such as permutation antisymmetry---researchers have achieved unprecedented accuracy in large-scale, strongly correlated electron systems.
+Neural network ans\"{a}tze have successfully modeled ground-state wavefunctions~\cite{han2019solving, pfau2020ab, hermann2020deep}, and more recently, have been extended to compute excited states~\cite{entwistle2023electronic, pfau2024accurate}, as reviewed in Ref.~\cite{hermann2023ab}.

-Extending these successes to time-dependent problems, one major line of development has employed the time-dependent variational principle (TDVP) to evolve variational parameters through a system of coupled ODEs projected from the TDSE~\cite{haegeman2011time, carleo2017solving, nys2024ab}.
+Extending these successes to time-dependent problems, one major line of development employs the time-dependent variational principle (TDVP).
+Originally formulated for tensor networks~\cite{haegeman2011time}, this framework was adapted for neural quantum states in lattice models~\cite{carleo2017solving} and recently applied to real-space Hamiltonians~\cite{nys2024ab}.
 While principled, TDVP-based simulators also propagate step by step, imposing stringent integrators and accumulating numerical errors due to the sequential nature of time evolution.
 Importantly, cumulative errors are fundamentally linked to the causality inherent in time evolution equations and therefore persist irrespective of numerical strategies.